mibarg/PySEAL/README.md

 # >> Dec[4.4 * Enc[1.0] + Enc[2.0] ** 3] = 12.4
 ```

+The code is heavily documented, and tries to be intuitive based on Python operator's expected behavior.
+For usage samples, see tests dir.

 # Install

 `sealed` is available for Python version >= 3.5.